birukmolla/safescript/README.md

 ## Acknowledgments

-  -Requests for HTTP requests.
+`Requests for HTTP requests.`
-  -BeautifulSoup for HTML parsing.
+`BeautifulSoup for HTML parsing.`
-  -lxml for efficient XML and HTML processing.
+`lxml for efficient XML and HTML processing.`

 ## Contact

-For any inquiries or feedback, please contact your.email@example.com.
+For any inquiries or feedback, please contact birukmolla1623@gmail.com